mmister411/salvationelements/salvationelements.md

 The Seven Elements of Salvation
 =======================================================

+Introduction:
-This document aims to provide an in-depth understanding of the elements of salvation, breaking them down into functional terms that are easy to grasp.
-Salvation is not a one-time event but a journey, a process that involves various aspects of spiritual transformation and growth.
+This document aims to provide an in-depth understanding of the elements of salvation according to scripture, breaking them down into functional terms that are easy to grasp.
+Salvation is not a one-time event but a journey, nor a monolithic force but a process that involves various aspects of spiritual transformation and growth.
 This guide is structured around seven key layers, each representing a significant aspect of the salvation dynamic.
 Each section will delve into the theological terms associated with these layers, the scriptural basis for each, and the practical implications for a believer's life.
 Whether you are new to the Christian faith or seeking a deeper understanding of your spiritual journey, this guide aims to be a valuable resource for you.

+Hermeneutical Disclaimer:
+This analysis proceeds on the methodological assumption that theology must arise traceably from exegesis of the text.
+All readings and conclusions must respect immediate literary and historical context, while additionally being apt to consider wider material from the given book and canon as applicable.
+Systematic theology, interpretive tradition, naming conventions, science, archaeology, and philosophy possess intrinsic value as disciplines.
+Use of these disciplines must not override textual content that is explicitly stated or cogently inferable or import semiotic artifacts untenably foreign to its original infoscape.
+Interpretive lenses are necessarily embedded in any interpretive operation of scripture but must not weigh in at the expense of the text’s self defined logos, ethos or pathos.

 ### The Elements of Salvation in Functional Terms

 - Replacement Human-Spirit
-  - A.K.A:
+  - **A.K.A. / Associated With / What is Meant By:**
     - Born-Again (John 3:3, 1 Peter 1:23)
     - Regeneration (Ezekiel 11:19, Titus 3:5)
     - New-Birth (Psalm 102:18, Ezekiel 36:25-26, Jeremiah 31:31-34, Isaiah 44:3, Isaiah 55:3, 2 Corinthians 5:17)